BegumDev/GetSetHoliday/README.md

 ### Gitpod
 * The website was developed in Gitpod.
 Once the inital repository was created in Github and the workspace has been opened for the first time using the green gitpod button, thereafter the repository can be accessed from Gitpod by clicking on the 'dashboard' and finding the repo you need.
 Once you find the repo - you can click on the vertical 3 dots next to it and then 'open.'

-* Once in the workspace in, directories were added using git command 'mkdir' and the directory name, files were added using 'touch' and the file name.
+* Once in the workspace, directories were added using git command 'mkdir' and the directory name, files were added using 'touch' and the file name.
 Once content was added to the files, this was pushed to Github in the following steps using git commands;
     * 'git add (+ file name)' - for adding individual files or 'git add .' for adding several files
     * 'git status' can be used to check what files have been added
     * 'git commit -m (+ commit message)' will commit the files
     * 'git push' will push these files up to Github

+* At all times the website can be previewed by running the command 'python3 -m http.server' both within the workspace and in a separate browser.

 ### GitHub Pages
 * The project was deployed to GitHub Pages using the following steps;